 Leverage your educational team to provide engaging learning opportunities.
 Create interactive video lessons, demonstrations, or downloadable activity guides for students and teachers.
 Topics can range from art techniques to historical storytelling, aligning with school curricula.

-6. Share Behind-the-Scenes Content
+6. Share behind-the-scenes content.

 Give your audience a glimpse of what happens beyond the exhibits.
 Virtual tours of archives, conservation labs, or restoration projects can provide fascinating insights that enhance their appreciation for your work.